-Pedestrian activity is expected to be high along this street type due to the park, commercial center, and transit stops fadjacent land uses).
+Predestrian activity is expected to be high along this street type due to the park, commercial center, and transit stops (adjacent land uses).
 Buildings should be brought forward to the frontage zone.

-The pedestrian zone throughout these streets are either paved sidewalks adjacent to the street and building, or the multi-use path extension.
-The furniture zone can be used for street trees, lighting, bike parking, benches, trash cans, etc.

-These street types are found in the village core and center transect zones, however, it should not be used for internal roads.
+The pedestrian zone throughout these streets are either paved sidewalks adjacent to the street and building, or the multi-use path extends.
+In the street and building, or the multi-use path extends, not the particular to the street trees lightling, but earlier penches, trash cans, etc. These street types are found in the village core and center transect zones, however, it should not be used for internal roads.